huaweicloud/terraform-provider-huaweicloud/docs/resources/cbh_instance.md

 * `version` - Indicates the current version of the instance image.

+* `data_disk_size` - Indicates the data disk size of the instance.
+The unit is TB.
+It represents the sum of the disks that come with the flavor and the disks that have already been expanded.

 ## Timeouts

 This resource provides the following timeouts configuration options:

 * `create` - Default is 60 minutes.
+* `update` - Default is 60 minutes.
 * `delete` - Default is 30 minutes.

 ## Import